WQCD (AM)

-WQCD (1550 kHz) is a commercial Spanish tropical AM radio station licensed to serve Delaware, Ohio, locally owned by Brent Casagrande through licensee Delmar Communications, Inc. The station primarily serves the Delaware County region and the northern portion of the Columbus metropolitan area as a full-time simulcast of WXGT in Columbus.
-In addition to a standard analog transmission, WQCD is relayed over analog Delaware translator W225CM (92.9 FM), and is also available online; as WXGT's FM translator W225CS (92.9 FM) also broadcasts on the same frequency, WXGT and WQCD brand as "La Raza 92.9".
+WQCD (1550 AM) is a commercial classic rock radio station licensed to serve Delaware, Ohio, locally owned by Brent Casagrande through licensee Delmar Communications, Inc. The station is a full-time simulcast of WVXG in Mount Gilead.
+In addition to a standard analog transmission, WQCD is relayed over analog Delaware translator W225CM (92.9 FM); as WXGT's FM translator W225CS (92.9 FM) also broadcasts on the same frequency, WXGT and WQCD brand as "93X".
 The station's studios are located in Columbus's Brewery District, while the WQCD transmitter is located in Delaware.

 The station broadcasts at 5,000 watts during the day and 29 watts at night as a Class D operation, to protect nearby Class-A clear-channel station CBEF Windsor, Ontario.

 History

 The station signed on the air in October 1960 as WDLR.
 The call sign represented the station's city of license: Delaware.
 Initially locally owned through Delaware Broadcasting, Inc., the station was purchased in 1968 by Cardinal Communications Group which was the broadcast arm of tobacco conglomerate R. J. Reynolds.
 In 1973, it was sold to Radio Delaware Incorporated which was principally owned by James N Shaheen.

 In the early 1990s, WDLR was famous among Ohio Wesleyan students for its lunchtime program "Tradio", hosted by Stu Sisk.

-In 1997, Radio Delaware sold the station to Fifteen Fifty Corporation which was owned by Patrica Casagrande of Powell, Ohio and her son Robert G. Casagrande - best known as WCMH helicopter pilot Robb Case - who died in September 2007 at age 50 from cancer.
+In 1997, Radio Delaware sold the station to Fifteen Fifty Corporation which was owned by Patrica Casagrande of Powell, Ohio and her son Robert G. Casagrande.

 Prior to taking back the WDLR call sign in July 2007, the station used WXOL after June 9, 2004.

 In summer 2008, WDLR was acquired by ICS Holdings, Inc., which is owned principally by Mark Litton.

 For several years, WDLR was a Spanish language Regional Mexican music format under the branding "La Jefa 1550" and was geared to the Hispanic communities of the greater Columbus area.
 "La Jefa" is Spanish for "The Chief" and the name of the branding of a group of similarly related branded format stations, many of which owned by Univision Radio.
 During this time, the station was also the local affiliate of The Don Cheto Show in morning drive.

 In 2014, WDLR flipped from Regional Mexican to a gold-based 1970s/1980s adult contemporary format under the name "Local 1550".
 WDLR - along with sister station WQTT in Marysville - had derived a portion of its programming from Scott Shannon's The True Oldies Channel from Cumulus Media Networks.
 After distributor Cumulus Media Networks discontinued The True Oldies Channel in June 2014, WDLR began programming their music format in-house.

 ICS Holdings sold WDLR, along with WQTT and WVXG, to Delmar Communications, Inc. effective December 30, 2014.
 The price for the transaction was $250,000.